Controlling digital learning processes

 An LMS makes onboarding easier and more consistent.
 New team members gain access to a clearly structured course that conveys values, processes, and tasks.
 Standardized content ensures that all important information is received, while learners can progress individually at their own pace.
 Complemented by short practical tasks or feedback loops, the onboarding process is accelerated.

-Many industries must comply with legal requirements, such as occupational safety, IT security, or data protection.
-Mandatory training can be reliably conducted online via a Learning Management System (👉 Digital Training).
-Automatic reminders, tests, and certificates ensure that evidence is available at any time.
+Many industries must comply with legal requirements, such as those related to occupational safety, IT security, or data protection.
+Mandatory trainings can be reliably conducted online through a Learning Management System.
+Automatic reminders, tests, and certificates ensure that proof is always available.
 For companies, this means less administrative effort and more security in audits.

 Academies, Schools, and Educational Institutions